cooljoseph1/prior-testing/writeup2.md

 The four types of experiments were mixed with weights 10%, 10%, 10%, and 70%.

-The second and third cases can both be viewed as drawing the Bernoulli probability from a mixture of Beta distributions (so that the correct prior is a Beta prior).
+The second and third cases can both be viewed as drawing the Bernoulli probability from a mixture of Beta distributions (so that the correct prior is a mixture of Beta distributions).
 For case (2), the Beta distribution is $\mathrm{Beta}(1, 1)$, and for case (3), the distribution is an even mixture of $\mathrm{Beta}(1, 4)$ and $\mathrm{Beta}(4, 1)$.

 Cases (1) and (4) do not have Beta priors.
 Case (4) in particular is tricky.
-The probability for the Bernoulli process is the stationary point of a Markov chain, which involves multiplying and adding many random variables together.
+The probability for its Bernoulli process is the stationary point of a Markov chain, which involves multiplying and adding many random variables together to calculate.

 ## Calculating the True Marginal Probabilities